Edge-On-Demand/burlap/README.md

 it's possible to convert a Burlap call to a Bash script.
 To do this, set the environment variable `BURLAP_COMMAND_PREFIX=1`, activate dryrun, and capture the output to a file. e.g.

     export BURLAP_COMMAND_PREFIX=1; fab staging some_task:dryrun=1 > myscript.sh

+To run all tests:

+    tox -c tox-full.ini

+To run all tests on a specific environment:

+    tox -c tox-full.ini -e py37-ubuntu_18_04_64

+To run a specific test in a specific environment:

+    tox -c tox-full.ini -e py37-ubuntu_18_04_64 -- -s burlap/tests/functional_tests/test_md5.py::Md5Tests